 In 2016, I was hired to start an apiary for someone else.
 I didn't have any experience or knowledge, so they also paid for me to attend beekeeping classes.
 Here in St. Louis, we have a number of good resources for learning.
-I took advantage of Three Rivers Beekeepers, The St. Louis Beekeepers, and Eastern Missouri Beekeepers Association.
+Besides Online resources, my personal experience is informed by experts at Three Rivers Beekeepers, The St. Louis Beekeepers, and Eastern Missouri Beekeepers Association.

 It turns out that a lot of beekeepers are white, retired old men.
 They also as often as not are named "Bob"!
 I fit in well enough, being an old soul and going by "Robert".
 My mentors reasonably called me "Bob" now and again.